 An expert on topics including diversity and executive leadership, Stephanie is the author of Your Next CEO Should Be a...Full Bio

-Amanda Popiela is a researcher in human capital for The Conference Board.
+Amanda Popiela is a Researcher, Human Capital at The Conference Board.
 She conducts research in a variety of topic areas including talent management, employee engagement, and diversity & inclusion.
-Her recent reports include Mental Health and Well-being in the Workplace and Di...Full Bio
+Her recent reports include DNA of Engagement: How Organizations Can Align Engagement ...Full Bio